Smoothed Separable Nonnegative Matrix Factorization: Simplex-structured matrix factorization

-A drawback of near-separable algorithms, such as VCA and SPA, is that they assume that there is only one data point close to each column of $W$.
+A drawback of separable NMF algorithms, such as VCA and SPA, is that they assume that there is only one data point close to each column of $W$.
 Therefore, to estimate $W$, the column-wise bounded noise assumption (Assumption~\ref{ass:cwn}) is necessary; see Theorem~\ref{th:spa}.
 This is a rather strong assumption, often not met in practical situations as typically many data points are affected by large amounts of noise.

-Bhattacharyya et al.~\cite{bhattacharyya2020finding} rather propose to leverage the fact that typically more than one data point are close to each column of $W$.
+The paper~\cite{bhattacharyya2020finding} rather proposes to leverage the fact that typically more than one data point are close to each column of $W$.
 This assumption, which is stronger than the pure-pixel one (requiring only a single pure-pixel), allows higher noise levels.
 It is called the \emph{proximate latent points} assumption, and is defined as follows.

 \begin{assumption}[proximate latent points] In Problem~\ref{prob:main}, there exists $r$ index sets, $\mathcal{K}_k$ for $k=1,2,\dots,r$, of cardinality at least $p = \delta n$ such that

 for some $\delta \in \left[\frac{1}{n},\frac{1}{r} \right]$ and $\sigma > 0$. \end{assumption}